 Tips on Investing

 - If your investments aren’t providing returns equal to or greater than the inflation rate, you’re probably in trouble.
 Here’s a free and easy-to-use inflation calculator that will give you a read on historical inflation rates.

 - Before you start thinking about whether you have the right tools, consult a financial advisor to make sure you’re pursuing the right strategy.
 Finding one doesn’t have to be hard.
-With SmartAsset’s matching tool you can quickly find a financial professional near you to help you create that strategy for investment and long term goals.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.